elipapa/markdown-cv/index.md

 <!--
 co-founded Editioneo, a digital service providing French e-merchants and entrepreneurs with an array of legal documents to customize online through a simple step-by-step process
 -->
-- developed and maintained the service web site, interfaces and database
+- developed and maintained the service's website, interfaces and database
 - optimized the service based on web data and user experience analysis
 - built partnerships and contributed to business development
 - valued the service, negociated the agreement of cession and closed a six-figure deal